5 Ways to Decompress and Look After Your Mental Health When Applying to Law School

 Just as you don’t have to sit still to meditate, you don’t have to move to do yoga.
 Restorative yoga offers lawyers the chance to practice rest so that they can find peace in stillness and pay closer attention to how their bodies feel.
 It is a beautiful practice that offers people in stressful jobs many benefits.
 Giving you the chance to experience how expansive yoga can be is just one of them.

 Do you want to try restorative yoga?
-You can try our Legs Up the Wall Guided Meditation even if you don’t have any props.
+Check out our Supported Fish Pose with Self-Kindness Guided Mediation.
+Or you can try our Legs Up the Wall Guided Meditation even if you don’t have any props.
 All you need are your legs and a wall.

 Want to learn more about mindfulness and compassion?
-Check out my new book, How to Be a Badass Lawyer, which is available now.
+Check out my new book, How to Be a Badass Lawyer, for a simple guide to creating a meditation practice of your own in 30 days.
+And to share mindfulness with your little one, check out my new children’s book, Mommy Needs a Minute.

 Like this post?
 Subscribe to the blog here or follow us on social media: